Immigration reform stalled decade after Gang of 8’s big push

 “We need a total reset,” said Garcia, whose group is the nation’s oldest Latino civil rights organization.
 “I think that people on the far left are just as wrong as those who believe they should close the border and let no one in.”

-Biden’s administration announced in early January that it would admit up to 30,000 people a month from Cuba, Haiti, Nicaragua and Venezuela for two years with authorization to work when they apply online.
+Biden’s administration announced in early January that it would admit up to 30,000 people a month from Cuba, Haiti, Nicaragua and Venezuela for two years with authorization to work and make it easier to apply online.
 Homeland Security Secretary Alejandro Mayorkas argues that the new rules are designed to weaken cartels who help migrants cross into the U.S. illegally.

-“Our model is build lawful, safe and orderly pathways for people to reach the United States to claim asylum and to cut out the smuggling organizations,” Mayorkas said recently.
+Mayorkas said recently that officials aim to create “lawful, safe and orderly pathways for people to reach the United States to claim asylum and to cut out the smuggling organizations.”

 It appears to be working, for now.
 After federal authorities detained migrants more than 2.5 million times at the southern border in 2022 — including more than 250,000 in December, the highest monthly total on record — the number of encounters with migrants plummeted during the first two months of this year.